How to get rid of fleas on kittens

 Vacuum the area.
 This is a very effective way of dealing with fleas, eggs, pupa, and larva.

-Once your kitten reaches the age of 8 weeks, or a weight of 2 or more pounds, there are some flea control products that can be used on them but be careful.
+Once your kitten reaches the age of 4 weeks, AND a weight of 2 or more pounds, there are some flea control products that can be used on them but be careful.
 Consult your vet about what is available in your area and what he/she recommends.
 No flea medicine or control is completely safe.
 Read the instructions.
 NEVER USE DOG FLEA MEDICINE OR SPRAY ON A CAT.

 Check for Tapeworm and other parasitesBecause fleas often carry tapeworm it is possible that your cat will become infected.
 You should get it tested and treat it if necessary.